 - Chocolate Chip Cookie Dough Brownies

-This post was originally published in March, 2016.
-Recipe and photos have been updated.
+Post originally published in March 2016.
+Recipe and photos updated in July 2018.

 - 1 and 1/4 sticks unsalted butter 140g